MyAGV Plus API User Guide

 print("Set communication mode to Socket successfully.")

-Step 2: Trigger the state switch command in your code
+Step 2: Switch communication state in code

 agv_plus.set_communication_state(1)